-This course is the third course in the Architectural Design program of study designed to provide students with the opportunity to apply skills learned in previous courses and continue to strengthen their individual design process and aesthetics across a series of real-world applications.
+This course is the third course in the Architectural Design program of study designed to provide students with the opportunity to apply skills learned in previous courses and continue to strengthen their individual design process and aesthetics across a series of realworld applications.
 Upon completion of the course, a proficient student will have foundational knowledge on various types of architecture, including sustainable architecture and architectural standards for various building types, as well as design constraints such as topography, site analysis, client wishes.
 A proficient student will demonstrate continued practice and refinement of technical drawing skills (freehand, manual, and CAD) and modeling techniques through a series of design projects.
-Prerequisite: Completion of TAA2000 Architectural Design 1
+Prerequisite: Completion of Foundations of Architectural Design AND Architectural Design 1